 be timely – one of the key aspects in enhancing efficiency of learning is to ensure that feedback on assessment is timely.
 If students don’t get the feedback soon enough then feedback is less likely to be perceived to be useful for their on-going studies.

-Assessment task and the feedback associated with the assessment tasks provide an efficient and effective set of instruments to help students enhance their cybersecurity learning.
+Assessment tasks and the feedback associated with the assessment tasks provide an efficient and effective set of instruments to help students enhance their cybersecurity learning.
 It is important to think about the assessment design, the expectation of the assessment task and the resultant feedback (as well as the ways in which the student will be able to use the feedback).

 Inclusiveness and Diversity